Senate regulation 6: Regulations governing taught postgraduate programmes of study: Introduction

 These regulations apply to all taught postgraduate programmes and students.

 Senate may approve programmes which lead to the award of Masters degrees, Postgraduate Diplomas or Postgraduate Certificates.
-Such programmes may provide for intermediate awards for a student who does not complete or satisfy the examiners in the programme for which s/he is registered but otherwise satisfies the criteria for such an intermediate award.
+Such programmes may provide for intermediate awards for a student who does not complete or satisfy the examiners in the programme for which they is registered but otherwise satisfies the criteria for such an intermediate award.

 The title and programme specification for each taught postgraduate programme, the name of the award(s) to which it leads, and all awards made to students, shall be subject to the approval of Senate.

 A programme may be approved with more strict reassessment, progression, or award requirements than those set out in these regulations where there is a demonstrable requirement from a professional or statutory regulatory body.
-In such cases any variation from this regulation must be approved by the Quality and Standards Sub-Committee following consideration by the relevant Programme Approval Panel.
+In such cases any variation from this regulation must be approved by the Curriculum and Quality Sub-Committee following consideration by the relevant Programme Approval Panel.
 Any such additional requirements shall be stated in the relevant programme specification.

 The structure of the degrees of MA, MSc, LLM, MEM, MEd or MBA shall be approved by a Programme Approval Panel and shall be one of the following: